-When the federal government first sets eyes on a person of interest where they believe a crime has been committed, an investigation will begin from one of many policing agencies (i.e. FBI, ICE, ATF, and many other abbreviated agencies).
-These agencies will be the first contact you will have with the system and their role tends to be very short.
-Generally you never see or know about the investigation, and your first indication of their interest in you will be when they make an arrest or formal indictment.
+When the federal government first targets a person of interest they believe committed a crime, an investigation will begin from one of many policing agencies (i.e. FBI, ICE, ATF, and many other “Alphabet” agencies).
+These agencies will be the first contact a defendant will have with the system.

-Third, if you are released on bond, will be a federal Pretrial Services Officer.
-This is basically a Probation Officer that is assigned to keep you out of any more trouble than you’ve already been accused of until your trial/sentencing hearing.
+Third, if released on bond, there will be a federal Pretrial Services Officer assigned to the defendant.
+This person is basically a Probation Officer, but assigned to somebody that has not been convicted of a crime (yet).
+Their job is to keep defendants out of any more trouble than they’ve already been accused of until the case is resolved.

-In very basic terms, these people will comprise the main contacts a new defendant will have when introduced into the world of federal justice.
-How you choose and interact with these people can make an huge impact on the eventual outcome of a case, and there is no single guidebook to describe exactly how to navigate your way through this confusing and frightening time.
+How they select and interact with these people can make an huge impact on the eventual outcome of a case.
+There is no single guidebook to describe exactly how to navigate through such a confusing and frightening time.

-This is why a fourth entity can be the most valuable ally anybody can have during this time: a Federal Prison Consultant.
+This is why a fourth entity can be the most valuable ally anybody can have during this time: a Federal Criminal Defense Consultant.

 Each person, and each case, is completely unique.
 Most defendants trust their attorney to do all their thinking for them, and pray their attorney selection was a good one.
 Attorneys are not all created equal, and bad actors will claim to be the best, while making terrible mistakes that are not obvious to the uninitiated.